MicrosoftDocs/microsoft-salescopilot-docs/articles/convert-trial-prod.md

 In certain situations, the Power Platform environment used for Copilot for Sales is of a Trial type.

-If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Copilot for Sales app is deployed in the trial environment.
+If you are using Dynamics 365 and the environment in Dynamics 365 is of type Trial, the Copilot for Sales app is connected to the trial environment.

 If you are using a non-Dynamics 365 CRM, such as Salesforce, Copilot for Sales creates a trial Power Platform environment to store settings and some data for the running of the app.
 The name of the environment is **msdyn_viva**.